 This post may contain affiliate links.
 Please read our disclosure policy.

-a small lemon meringue pie on a silver tray next to fresh lemons
+a single serve lemon meringue pie in a white ramekin next to slices of lemons.

 Ingredient Notes